 The accuracy of metocean predictions differ depending on the physical phenomena being forecasted.
 As an example, vertical ocean column structure parameters might be much more difficult to predict accurately than the prevailing ocean surface waves (in a very general sense as this statement is highly location dependent).
 The vertical water structure of both coastal and open oceans is driven by a larger number of environmental parameters which inevitably makes the physics, to be solved by numerical techniques, more challenging (including the requirement for 3D numerical considerations).
 This contrasts with 2D wave forecasts, which predominantly depend on local winds, offshore swell conditions and local bathymetry.
-Prediction techniques also play a large role in forecast accuracy, and have different computational demands associated with them.
+Prediction techniques also play a large role in forecast accuracy and have different computational demands associated with them.
 These include considerations of forecast time period, spatial extent and dimensionality, temporal resolution, and purpose.
-In the present study the perception, usage and uptake of metocean forecasts are assessed, predominantly focused on coastal and ocean winds and waves.
+In the present study the perception, usage and uptake of metocean forecasts are assessed, predominantly focusing on coastal and ocean winds and waves.

-Around the world, operational centres clearly articulate the importance for user-centric (or transdisciplinary) based Research and Development (R&D) (e.g. Ebert et al., (2018)).
-Likewise, the broader climate services literature has focused on potential mismatches between the supply and demand of information that precipitates the so-called usability gap (Lemos et al., 2012; Kirschoff et al. 2013; Meadow et al. 2015; Zulkafli et al., 2017).
+Around the world, operational centres clearly articulate the importance of user-centric (or transdisciplinary) research and development (R&D) (e.g. Ebert et al., 2018).
+Likewise, the broader climate services literature has focused on potential mismatches between the supply and demand of information that precipitates the so-called usability gap (Kirchhoff et al., 2013; Lemos et al., 2012; Meadow et al., 2015; Zulkafli et al., 2017).
 Yet, limited anthropological studies have been conducted with user perceptions of science-based forecasts as the main research goal (Doswell, 2003; Silver, 2015) with the objective to gauge the extent to which groups of users do or do not share an understanding about what makes forecasts usable.
-Severe weather warning perception and uptake have been studied in the past (e.g. Sherman-Morris, (2010)) but general (none-extreme) forecast usability, preferences and accuracy perception have not been extensively investigated (also known as the social aspects of weather or marine forecasting) (Silver, 2015).
-The few studies that did investigate the social aspects of weather forecasting include Demuth, Lazo, & Morss, (2011), Katz & Lazo, (2011), Lazo, Morss, & Demuth, (2009) and Silver, (2015).
+Severe weather warning perception and uptake have been studied in the past (e.g. Sherman-Morris, 2010) but general (non-extreme) forecast usability, preferences and accuracy perceptions have not been extensively investigated (also known as the social aspects of weather or marine forecasting) (Silver, 2015).
+The few studies that did investigate the social aspects of weather forecasting include Demuth et al. (2011), Katz and Lazo (2011), Lazo et al. (2009) and Silver (2015).
 These studies are focused on North American countries (USA and Canada) and also illustrate how important weather forecasting is for economic development (Lazo et al., 2009).

-Weather salience and the connection with atmospheric weather forecasts are discussed in studies by e.g. Stewart, Lazo, Morss, & Demuth, (2012) and Williams, Miller, Black, & Knox, (2017).
-The term 'weather salience' refers to the psychological importance weather has for a particular individual (Stewart, 2009).
+Weather salience and the connection with atmospheric weather forecasts are discussed in studies by, for example, Stewart et al. (2012) and Williams et al. (2017).
+The term "weather salience" refers to the psychological importance weather has for a particular individual (Stewart, 2009).
 Several other studies started investigating how users' technical understanding and competence influence their interpretation and perception of hydro-meteorological products (Ramos et al., 2010).
-Ramos et al., (2010) also encouraged users' technical training and direct engagement during operational forecast and hazard (early warning) tool development.
+Ramos et al. (2010) also encouraged users' technical training and direct engagement during operational forecast and hazard (early warning) tool development.
 This is especially true for probabilistic forecasting.
-Ramos et al., (2010) also highlighted the importance of exploring more effective ways of communicating forecasts.
+Ramos et al. (2010) also highlighted the importance of exploring more effective ways of communicating forecasts.